High availability (HA)

 Version 770 or later.

-A new parameter was added to the config.php configuration indicating the path of the exchange directory that Pandora FMS uses by default /var/spool/pandora/data_in.
+A new parameter has been added to the config.php configuration indicating the path of the exchange directory used by Pandora FMS by default /var/spool/pandora/data_in.

-If it is configured, it will look for the file /var/spool/pandora/data_in/conf/pandora_ha_hosts.conf where it will get the IP address to make the connection.
+If configured, it will look for the file /var/spool/pandora/data_in/conf/pandora_ha_hosts.conf from where it will obtain the IP address to make the connection.

 $config["remote_config"] = "/var/spool/pandora/data_in";

-In Pandora FMS console you could see the cluster status accessing to the Manage HA view.
+In the Pandora FMS console you can view the cluster status by accessing the Manage HA view.

 https://PANDORA_IP/pandora_console/index.php?sec=gservers&sec2=enterprise/godmode/servers/HA_cluster